NetPenguins/ludus_redirector/README.md

 GPLv3

-## Author
+## For Ludus, by NetPenguins

-This role was created by NetPenguins for Ludus.
+Happy Hacking🐧